thcp/jenkins-provisioner/README.md

 # jenkins-provisioner
-Jenkins server provisioner for systems where docker isn't a option due to lack of sudo/root permission.
+Jenkins server provisioner when docker is not an option  due to lack of sudo/root permission.

 ### Features